executablebooks/MyST-Parser/docs/live-preview.md

   splashscreen:
     autoclose: true
   packages:
-    - myst-docutils
+    - myst-docutils==0.18
     - docutils==0.19
     - pygments
 ---

-# Live Preview
+# ⚡️ Live Preview

 This is a live preview of the MyST Markdown [docutils renderer](docutils.md).
-You can edit the text/configuration below and see the live output.[^note]
+You can edit the text/configuration below and see the live output.

-[^note]: Additional styling is usually provided by Sphinx themes.

 ```{py-script}
 :file: live_preview.py
 ```

-::::::::{grid} 1 1 1 2
+::::::::{grid} 1 1 2 2

 :::::::{grid-item}
 :child-align: start